Endogenous Labour Flow Networks: Discussion

 This modelling framework opens up numerous possibilities for exploring labour market dynamics.
 By removing the need to assume a static network structure, it can be used to provide insights into plausible trajectories along which the labour market might evolve under different scenarios (e.g. a period of rapid technological change, the establishment of new international trade agreements, etc.) Additionally, as the model is built on agent-level behaviour and leverages large-scale microdata, it provides highly granular insights into career trajectories to inform evidence-based policymaking.
 Due to the flexible nature of the modelling framework, it has broad applicability beyond the UK context we have focused on.
-The model--which is already quite parsimonious--can be adapted to accommodate what data is available.
+Furthermore, because of its micro-level economic specification, it allows to analyse shocks and interventions different from the ones discussed in this piece, e.g. income taxes, skill-up policies, social transfers, unemployment and matching programmes, etc. The model--which is already quite parsimonious--can be adapted to accommodate what data is available.
 These data could come from the labour force surveys administered in other countries.
 In particular, there is great flexibility in terms of the level of aggregation of the characteristic variables (geography, industry, occupation).
 As such, a broad spectrum of data can be admitted into the model, from the highly disaggregate data found in the labour force surveys of Nordic countries, to the more aggregate data collected in developing nations.
 Additionally, model structure and agent behaviour can be altered should the user wish to explore some aspect of labour markets (e.g. job precarity, or the impact of skills on career trajectories) that the model does not currently account for.